OctopusDeploy/blog/blog/2018-10/selenium/25-implementing-cucumber/implementing-cucumber.md

 ![C:\c7c63543a445275fbcae1e3ace817ee9](image4.png "width=500")

-We now have laid the foundation for creating a gherkin dialect that will allow us to write natural language tests in Gherkin that can be verified using WebDriver.
+We now have laid the foundation for creating a Gherkin dialect that will allow us to write natural language tests that can be verified using WebDriver.
 However we still have a lot of work to do to create end to end tests.
 In the next post we will expose more of the `AutomatedBrowser` class to Cucumber, and work towards creating a readable end to end test.

 Return to the [table of contents](../0-toc/webdriver-toc.md).